 1 teaspoon cornstarch, dissolved in 2 teaspoons water

-1 fresh jalapeno chili, thinly sliced into rings (optional)
+1 fresh chili pepper of your choice, thinly sliced into rings (optional)

 1/2 cup roasted cashews